chipbuster/criterion-compare/README.md

   there is a single benchmark you want to run.
 - Disable benchmarks for your lib/bin crates by adding `bench = false` to the appropriate locations in your `Cargo.toml`.

+## Known Limitations

+This action cannot handle mismatched repository structures between two branches, e.g. if the code structure has been changed between the PR and the base branch, the action will likely fail.